Protein kinase B: Akt inhibitors

 Akt inhibitors may treat cancers such as neuroblastoma.
 Some Akt inhibitors have undergone clinical trials.
 In 2007 VQD-002 had a phase I trial.

 In 2010 Perifosine reached phase II. but it failed phase III in 2012.

 Miltefosine is approved for leishmaniasis and under investigation for other indications including HIV.

-Akt1 is now thought to be the "key" for cell entry by HSV-1 and HSV-2 (herpes virus: oral and genital, respectively).
+Akt1 is now thought to be the "key" for cell entry by both of the subtypes of herpes simplex virus, HSV-1 and HSV-2.
 Intracellular calcium release by the cell allows for entry by the herpes virus; the virus activates Akt1, which in turn causes the release of calcium.
 Treating the cells with Akt inhibitors before virus exposure leads to a significantly lower rate of infection.

 MK-2206 reported phase 1 results for advanced solid tumors in 2011, and subsequently has undergone numerous phase II studies for a wide variety of cancer types.

 In 2013 AZD5363 reported phase I results regarding solid tumors. with a study of AZD5363 with olaparib reporting in 2016.

 Ipatasertib is in phase II trials for breast cancer.

+Rizavasertib was in clinical trials, but these were halted.
+Now used as a tool compound.

+Engasertib is currently in clinical trials for the treatment of hereditary haemorrhagic telangiectasia.